bacardi55/gtl/README.md

 Arrow keys / hjkl: navigate
 q or Ctrl-C: Quit
 ```
-You can navigate on the subscription list and click on a specific tinylog to only display entries from this author.
+You can navigate on the subscription list and:
+* left click or press enter: Will filter only entries from this tinylog and hide all entries from other tinylogs.
+A Status `F` or `🔎` is indicated.
+* right click or press alt+enter: Will open a menu to mute / unmute a tinylog.
+A tinylog muted means no entry from this tinylog are displayed.
+A Status `M` or `🔕` is displayed.

 **TUI Emoji Status:**